ebin326/4339-group-project/backend/README.md

 ### Before startup
 You need to setup a MongoDB database (can be local or remote).

-Make sure you have a collection named 'org' in your database that contains at least one organization with the orgid listed in your environment variable (see below).
+Make sure you have a collection named 'org' in your database that contains at least one organization with the org_id listed in your environment variable (see below).

 An example document inside the org collection in the DB could look like:
 ```